larrynung/friendlyx-fx.configuration/readme.md

-A lightweight, simple, flexible, extensible configuration library.
+A lightweight, simple, flexible, extensible library to read configurations using strongly typed classes.

 Usage samples can be found in FX.Configuration.ConsoleSample and FX.Configuration.WebAppSample.